aerodolphin/WIRED-SMART-HOME-SYSTEM/README.md

 ## The Smart Home System

-After try some open source smart home softwares (openHAB, Home Assistant and Domoticz) I chose the Home Assistant platform.
+After try some open source smart home softwares (openHAB, Home Assistant and Domoticz) I choose the Home Assistant platform.

 Regarding to the network topology the ideal was the star topology where the hub acts as a central point of communication, and data flows between devices and the hub.
 This topology offers high reliability and ease of management, but it requires more cabling compared to other topologies.
-Because of that disadvantage I chose what I called of an hybrid solution where we have some micro hub's connected to a central hub where we have the Home Assistant and connected to these micro hub's we also have some devices connected in a bus topology (I2C protocol).
+Because of that disadvantage I choosed what I called of an hybrid solution where we have some micro hub's connected to a central hub where we have the Home Assistant and connected to these micro hub's we also have some devices connected in a bus topology (I2C protocol).

-For me it's very important to have the majority of the devices connected buy wire and running locally (independently of clouds and Internet).
+For me it's very important to have the majority of the devices connected by wire and running locally (independently of clouds and Internet).

 ![Smart Home System Hybrid Topology](https://drive.google.com/uc?id=1DeBX2HS4ZQM6OJaZdMSIzAMpnMHtWVtp)